stehrn/twelve_factor/README.md

 ```
 Note the size, its pretty big for such a simple app, we'll come back to that when looking at _disposability_.

+There's actually better ways to build the image, things have been kept simple here but this article [TODO] TODO.

 Next run a container named `mood-app` based on the new app image, publish its 8080 port so we can connect externally, and set the redis host property to the network alias of the `mood-redis` container:
 ```cmd
 $ docker run --name mood-app --network mood-network -p 8080:8080 --env spring.redis.host=redis-cache -d mood-app:latest